Chronic Post Traumatic Headache in Children

 - A neurologic exam will show how well your child's brain works.
-Your child's healthcare provider will check how your child's pupils react to light.
-He may check your child's memory, hand grasp, and balance.
+Your child's provider will check how your child's pupils react to light.
+He or she may check your child's memory, hand grasp, and balance.

 How is a CPTH treated?

 - Pain medicines can help prevent or treat headache pain.
 Headache pain is easier to control if your child takes pain medicine as soon as he starts to feel pain.
 You will need to limit pain medicines to prevent a condition called rebound headaches.
 Your child's provider will tell you when and how often to give pain medicine.
 Your child may need any of the following:

 - Prescription pain medicines may be given to control or prevent headache pain.
 Your provider will tell you which medicines may work for your child.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If your child takes blood thinner medicine, always ask if NSAIDs are safe for him or her.
 Always read the medicine label and follow directions.
 Do not give these medicines to children younger than 6 months without direction from a healthcare provider.

 - Acetaminophen decreases pain.
 Acetaminophen is available without a doctor's order.
 Ask how much to give and how often to give it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.

 - Medicines may be given to control nausea or vomiting.